aostuni/Ethics-of-AI-ML/README.md

 - **Faculty Advisor**: Dr. John Dickerson

 ## Class Format
-This course will primarily be discussion-based, with the topic of each week's discussion determined by a set of short readings.
-These readings must be completed before class and used to write a response to a short-answer question.
-Note that these readings do not necessarily reflect the viewpoints of the course facilitator nor faculty advisor; they are simply materials design to provoke thought on the subject area.
+This course will primarily be discussion-based, with the topic of each week's discussion determined by a set of short readings and/or videos.
+These materials must be completed before class and used to write a response to a short-answer question.
+Note that the materials do not necessarily reflect the viewpoints of the course facilitator nor faculty advisor; they are simply design to provoke thought on the subject area.
 Prior to the class discussion, there may be a brief lecture on a specific idea or concept that could be of value to the conversation.
 The primary assignments for the class will be two papers.

 ## Grading